 There are many different types of backpack, so it’s vital to work out exactly what your travel goals are.

 Osprey’s Farpoint 40 is an incredibly versatile backpack, suitable for the vast majority of travelers but it won’t be the perfect fit for everyone.
-If you prefer to travel with a closet full of clothing options or specialist gear, this backpack might not be big enough for you.
+If you prefer to travel with a closet full of clothing options or specialist gear, this backpack will not be big enough for you.

 Let’s take a quick look into the most suitable travel styles for owning this backpack: